mvolkmann/blog/src/swift-ui.md

 ```

 The following example uses a `Menu` to
-select the color uses to fill a `Rectangle`.
+select the color used to fill a `Rectangle`.

 ```swift
 @State private var color = Color.red